webix-hub/docs/data/datatable/frozen_rows.md

 {{sample 60_pro/01_datatable/09_frozen_rows/01_init.html}}

-Making a row frozen
+Freezing rows dynamically
 --------------------

 Let's suppose that you have a block of frozen rows at the top of a datatable and want to add some other row to this block, like this:

 <img src="datatable/add_frozen_row.png">

 In such a case you can make use of the **freezeRow()** method.
-You need to pass to parameters to it:
+You need to pass two parameters to it:

-- id - (number,string) - the row id
+- id - (number/string) - the row id
 - state - (boolean) - to allow row moving to the "frozen" block

 ~~~js